Buying Guides · Last updated 2 June 2026

 The main areas you should know:

-Queensway: Sitting between the harbour and the town centre, Queensway has seen significant development in recent years.
-The Queensway Quay marina area blends residential living with waterfront dining.
+Queensway Quay: Sitting between the harbour and the town centre, Queensway Quay blends residential living with waterfront dining.
+The marina is made up of Ragged Staff Wharf (the original phase, built 1993 by Taylor Woodrow), Cormorant Wharf, Ordnance Wharf, King's Wharf at Quay 27, and The Sails, the most recent addition with 42 luxury apartments.
 It is slightly quieter than Ocean Village but equally well-positioned.

-South District: If you want space, greenery, and views of the Strait of Gibraltar stretching out towards North Africa, the South District is where to look.
+South District: If you want space, greenery, and views of the Strait stretching out towards North Africa, the South District is where to look.
 Properties here tend to be larger, often with terraces or gardens.
-Europa Point, at the very southern tip, offers some of the most dramatic vistas on the peninsula.
+Buena Vista is a well-established residential pocket in this area.

 Town Area / City Centre: Right in the heart of things, close to Main Street shopping, Casemates Square, and the commercial district.
 Properties here are convenient but can be smaller.
 Ideal if you want to walk everywhere.

 One of the great advantages of buying in Gibraltar is that the legal system is based on English common law.
-If you have bought property in England or Wales, the process will feel very familiar.
-If you have not, here is what to expect.
+If you have bought property in England or Wales, the process will feel familiar.

 Appointing a lawyer